 Don’t be misled by the warm hospitable smile or charming southern draw.
-Cooking is serious business down here.
+Cooking is a serious business down here.

-If someone states they’ve got a great recipe for strawberry pie, you can bet it’s been passed down in the family for generations… And has possible won a blue ribbon at the county fair.
+If someone states they’ve got a great recipe for strawberry pie, you can bet it’s been passed down in the family for generations… And has possibly won a blue ribbon at the county fair.
 I’ve never lived in a place where so many people are avid cooks with years of home training from mama, granny, and great-gran-nanny as well.

 Certain dishes must be conquered with skill and finesse in order to call yourself a Southern cook.